DJEyerman/Technical-Writing-Samples/README.md

     after the COVID-19 pandemic and to fulfill an audit requirement.
 The senior management was very impressed at the speed of which the document was created and its content.

+## TECH-B01-OperationalArchitectures
+    Presentation from the IBM Digital Experince 2015 conference.
+The presentation will help you understand and implement the many facets of operational considerations and best practices when deploying or upgrading WebSphere Portal and Web Content Manager in an enterprise.
+It covers the best and many ways to integrate WebSphere Portal based solutions with other social, process, storefront management and cloud solutions including IBM Connections and Connections Cloud, WebSphere Commerce, Smarter Process/BPM, and IBM SoftLayer.

+## TECH_B19 - Call the movers [v10]
+    Presentation from the IBM Digital Experince 2014 conference.
+It covers how to move and on premise installation of IBM Digital Experienece to the cloud.
+It covers sample architectures and sites customer examples.
+Cloud specific deployment considerations are also covered.

 ## List of Publications
     A list of the presentations I have given at various conferences over many years at locations in North America, Europe, Asia, and Australia.